 Thailand Immigration control procedure at the airport in Thailand is briefly described here: Thailand Immigration Control Procedure for Foreigners.

-It doesn’t matter which type of Thailand Visa you are using for entering Thailand, together with your travel document you will need to submit dully filled Thailand Arrival Card.
-Learn how to fill it here: Thailand Arrival Card 2018 – How to Fill Arrival Card Form.
+It doesn’t matter which type of Thailand Visa you are using for entering Thailand, you will need to submit dully filled Thailand Arrival Card together with your travel document.
+Learn how to fill it here: Thailand Arrival Card – How to Fill Arrival Card Form.

 Free visa-exempt stay

-If you hold a passport from any of the listed countries and your passport is valid for at least six months, you are eligible for a free visa-exempt stay in Thailand.
-Allowed lengths of stay vary by country and the type of entry (by air or by land), so check the list to see exactly what you are eligible for.
+If you hold a passport issued by one of the eligible countries and your passport is valid for at least six months, you are eligible for a free visa-exempt stay in Thailand.
+Allowed lengths of stay vary by country and the type of entry (by air or by land), so check the list of visa free countries to see exactly what you are eligible for.